ArnoldYSYeung/stock_trading_algorithms/README.md

  # stock_trading_algorithms
 Assessing stock portfolio performances and making predictions

-Developed and written by Arnold Yeung
+Developed and written by Arnold Yeung unless stated otherwise.

 The goal of this project is to create applications for managing stock portfolios.
 This may include assessing performance and algorithmic trading to optimize gain.